cfarkas/SARS-CoV-2-freebayes/README.md

 ```
 This execution will:

-- Download SRA datasets from the provided list, convert to fastq, trim adaptors and gzip reads, for each line of the provided list
+- Download SRA datasets from the provided list, convert to fastq, trim adaptors and gzip reads, for each line of the provided list.
+If the sequencing datasets are already in place, the pipeline will continue, still the SRA_list needs to be provided.
 - Align trimmed reads against SARS-CoV-2 reference genome (NC_045512.2) by using minimap2
 - Call variants at a certain viral frequency by using freebayes as frequency-based pooled caller
 - Merge all variants in a single VCF file by using jacquard.
 This VCF file also contains viral frequencies in the AF field (AF=AO/AO+RO).
 See AO and RO fields for alternative and reference allele counts.